-Student engagement and wellbeing are also very important at WHS, and we work hard to support our students to 'feel good and function well' and enjoy coming to school.
-We have a comprehensive pastoral system, central to which are our five Houses.
-As above, our ERO report noted that 'particular care' is taken of international students in this area.
+Student engagement, wellbeing and resilience are very important at WHS, and we work hard to support our students to 'feel good and function well', to enjoy coming to school, but also to understand that sometimes things are hard and that we need to build strategies for working through times of challenge.
+We have a comprehensive pastoral system, central to which are our five Houses - Arthur, Duncan, Fox, Hay and Mackenzie.
+Additionally, we have a school-wide wellbeing and resilience programme.